PlatONnetwork/platon.py/docs/middleware.rst

     # confirm that the connection succeeded
     >>> w3.clientVersion
-    'Gplaton/v1.7.3-stable-4bb3c89d/linux-amd64/go1.9'
+    'Pnode/v1.7.3-stable-4bb3c89d/linux-amd64/go1.9'

 Why is ``gplaton_poa_middleware`` necessary?
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 There is no strong community consensus on a single Proof-of-Authority (PoA) standard yet.
 Some nodes have successful experiments running, though.
-One is platon (gplaton), which uses a prototype PoA for it's development mode and the Rinkeby test network.
+One is platon (node), which uses a prototype PoA for it's development mode and the Rinkeby test network.

 Unfortunately, it does deviate from the yellow paper specification, which constrains the ``extraData`` field in each block to a maximum of 32-bytes.
-Gplaton's PoA uses more than 32 bytes, so this middleware modifies the block data a bit before returning it.
+Pnode's PoA uses more than 32 bytes, so this middleware modifies the block data a bit before returning it.

 .. _local-filter: